microsoft/pxt-arcade/docs/courses/csintro3/about/start.md

 * [Happy Flower](/#tutorial:tutorials/happy-flower)
 * [Simple Extensions](/#tutorial:tutorials/simple-extensions)

-Additionally, you may find it useful to visit the review material for the previous courses:
+Additionally, you may find it useful to check out the review material for the previous courses:

 * [CS Intro 1 Review](/courses/csintro1/review)
 * [CS Intro 2 Review](/courses/csintro2/review)

+If you are learning to code for the first time, it is suggested that you start with [CS Intro 1](/courses/csintro1) and [CS Intro 2](/courses/csintro2), which go in depth into many core programming concepts.
+This course assumes experience with these concepts, so if you choose to start here you might want to review the concepts in those courses as they come up.